CreativeCodingLab/DarkSkyVis/README.md

 With regards to tasks, I do know that the SciVis contest asks that we try to understand the substructure of a Halo, that is the composition of particles that make up an entity that is a Halo.
 The obvious solution I had was to filter the particles based on the width/mass of a particular Halo, then do something like an RK4 integration using the particles velocity to get a sense of how the Halo might be behaving.
 For example maybe the Halo has begun to generate its own gravity and the particles are moving in a circular/orbital like manner around some point, or maybe the structure is unstable and its decomposing over time so the streamlines are moving outward....oh the possibilities!)

 The practical benefit of this technique would be to reduce the number of particles we are interacting with, which would reduce the memory load etc. I also did a little digging and found out that VTK has some limited support for parallel processing!
 As of v6.1 there are at least a few core components with VTK that are parallelize-able which would speed things up considerably!
+## Papers I am reading
+[Seeing the Difference between Cosmological Simulations](https://steveharoz.com/research/cosmology/SeeingDiff-CGA.pdf)  This is a __GREAT__ paper published in 2008 that worked with a very similar dataset to the one I am currently working with.

+## Helpful Definitions
+There are a TON of scalars

+Phi: Gravatational Potential
+Acceleration
+Velocity
+Magnitude

 ## Progress
 ### Round2